 The experts from Porsche Consulting command substantial practical experience in industry and trade.
 From their work they know the interfaces, bottlenecks, and risks on both sides.
 As consultants they combine a strategic long-term view with implementation-oriented strategies.
 Their key to success lies in open dialogue with employees on the shop floor just as much as with managers.

 Raw products generally undergo a long journey before landing on retail shelves as consumer goods.
 This often takes far too much time.
 After all, multiple other fields such as production, logistics service providers, and dealers are also involved in the supply chain.
 Because customers want new products at ever faster rates, however, companies can no longer afford such long throughput times.
 The Porsche consultants analyze the dependencies and interdependencies of complex supply chains and derive the right measures.
-Success lies in better planning and control as well as in closer cooperation.
+Success lies in better planning and control as well as in closer trans-field cooperation.
 This enables production to respond in faster and more flexible ways to new customer desires.
-In one of our projects, a producer of sweets succeeded in bringing chocolate bars to supermarket shelves at a much faster rate.
+With measureable results: in one of our projects, a producer of sweets succeeded in bringing chocolate bars to supermarket shelves at a much faster rate.
 Instead of three months, product development and delivery now take only two weeks.

 Raising production is not a one-time action.
 Experience from Porsche Consulting shows that just a few years after completing a successful productivity program, it is possible to achieve yet another considerable increase in efficiency.
 Major opportunities arise from constantly changing preconditions such as the product mix, external market influences, and internal company changes.
-This was shown by a producer of canned goods.
-Although its production processes were already very strong and stable, it was able to increase productivity by an additional 20 percent.
+This was shown by a producer of canned goods, for example: although its production processes were already very strong and stable, it was able to increase productivity by an additional 20 percent.
 A regular check of efficiency factors, therefore, brings marked improvements.
 Machine availability, set-up times, and effective planning and control instruments for ideal production processes can always be further optimized in just a short period of time.